 Here are several proven ways to foster community engagement:

-- Have an active online presence using social media and a website if you have one
+- Maintain an active online presence using social media and a website if you have one

-- Attend and actively engage in community meetings/events
+- Attend and participate in community meetings and events.

-- Collaborate with school and educational institutions; invite them to club meetings
+- Collaborate with school leaders when appropriate and invite them to club meetings.

-- Invite community members to join as active members or volunteers
+- Invite community members to join as volunteers or active members.

-- Host thank-you events for volunteer appreciation and community support
+- Host simple thank-you events to recognize volunteers and supporters.

 Remember, the higher your profile, the more people will get to know and support you.